capactio/capact/docs/proposal/20211207-delegated-storage.md

 1. Based on the `backend` data:

     1. Hub resolves details about the service (TypeInstance details)
+    1. If the TypeInstance value is provided:

-    1. Hub validates whether the storage backend accepts TypeInstance value (`acceptValue` property).
+        1. Hub checks whether the storage backend accepts TypeInstance value (`acceptValue` property).
 If not, and the value has been provided, it returns error.
+        1. Hub validates the TypeInstance value against Type JSON Schema.

+    1. Hub validates the `context` against JSON schema saved in the storage backend TypeInstance.
     1. Hub calls the registered storage backend service `onCreate` hook:

         ```proto